 - 2 tablespoons cornstarch or tapioca starch

 - ¼ cup sweetener maple syrup, coconut sugar or 0-calorie Monkfruit sweetener

 - 1 cup rolled oats not quick oats

 - ½ cup coconut sugar or brown sugar

 - Preheat oven to 375°F.

-- In a large bowl, toss apples with lemon juice to prevent browning and add flavour.
-Add blackberries.
+- In a large bowl, toss apples with lemon juice, cornstarch, sweetener, cinnamon and salt.

-- Cool slightly and serve warm or cold, plain or with whipped cream, whipped coconut milk or ice cream.
+- Cool slightly and serve warm or cold, plain or with whipped cream, whipped coconut milk, ice cream or caramel sauce.